GideonOdiokine/human-trafficking-system/README.md

 ## Credits

-CRUD App is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).
+CRUD App is built and maintained by [Gideon Odiokine].

 ## License

-CRUD App is open-source software licensed under the [MIT License](https://github.com/SafdarJamal/crud-app/blob/master/LICENSE).
+CRUD App is open-source software licensed under the [MIT License].
 # human-trafficking-system